 There are several cues that help in determining the legitimacy of an email.

-- The email isn’t sent directly to you, and your name is not used in the body of the message, or;
+- The email isn’t sent directly to you, and your name is not used in the body of the message

-- The message was sent to a list of individuals with whom you are unfamiliar, or;
+- The message was sent to a list of individuals with whom you are unfamiliar

 - The recipients of this message are hidden

-- The subject line is intended to shock, but doesn’t describe the contents of the message.
+- The subject line is intended to shock, but doesn’t describe the content of the message

-- The content of the email is awkwardly written and contains spelling and grammatical errors.
+- The content of the email is awkwardly written and/or contains spelling and grammatical errors